We may earn commission from affiliate links β

-Zadar isn’t as well known as its coastal neighbors like Split, the famed walled city of Dubrovnik, or even the capital Zagreb.
-In the past, it has been overlooked as a destination by many people traveling to Croatia, but that’s now changing.
-And, let me tell you that this ancient seaside city is jam-packed with incredible sights.
-I know; it’s my hometown!
+Zadar isn’t as well known as its coastal neighbors like Split, the famed walled city of Dubrovnik, or even the capital, Zagreb.
+It has been overlooked as a destination by many people traveling to Croatia, but that’s a mistake.

-Zadar is the second-largest city in Dalmatia and one of the oldest continuously inhabited cities in Europe.
-I have been living in Zadar for many years, and now time to share with you my hometown of Zadar and give her a moment to shine on Chasing the Donkey.
+Now it’s time to share my hometown of Zadar and give her a moment to shine on Chasing the Donkey.

-This is our guide on what to do in Zadar, what to see in Zadar, including all the major Zadar sights, and suggestions on where to lay your head after all of the sightseeing.
+This is our guide on what to do in Zadar, what to see in Zadar, including all the major Zadar sights, and suggestions on where to lay your head after all the sightseeing.

-Warning: this Zadar Croatia travel guide is long, very long..
+Warning: this Zadar Croatia travel guide is long, very long.

 Top Things To Do In Zadar, Croatia

-There is no shortage of things to see and do in Zadar, here are just a few ideas to get you started:
+There is no shortage of things to see and do in Zadar; here are just a few ideas to get you started:

-The Sea Organ
+1. The Sea Organ

-The music actually comes from the waves.
+The music comes from the waves.
 The waves push air through 35 underwater pipes stretching across 70 meters, and the sound pops up all along the waterfront promenade known as the Riva.

 We always love taking our friends to see the Sea Organ, which never ceases to amaze our visitors.
-On a hot summer day, we pack towels because inevitably, this happens.
+On a hot summer day, we pack towels because this inevitably happens.

-Greeting To The Sun
+2. Greeting To The Sun

 After you’ve watched the sunset, turn to your right, and just next door is a solar-powered work of art that explodes with an array of brightly colored lights – The Greeting to the Sun.
 Tap dance, tip-toe, or waltz across its glass surface as it changes hues.